mpoirier101/mpWebControls/README.md

 Simple no-non-sense html controls.

-This is my first GitHub repository I created this for my own use.
+I created this for my own use.
 The goal is to keep these pure JS/CSS components as simple as possible without relying on other librairies.